Your guide to shopping for beautiful little cheongsams (AKA qipaos!) and Mandarin collar shirts for kids in Singapore.

 Where to buy Chinese New Year outfits for kids in Singapore

-2. Le Petit Society
+1. Le Petit Society

-4. Sea Apple
+6. Sea Apple

 We absolutely adore local label Sea Apple for the lovely illustrations that feature on its tees and onesies for little peeps, and dresses that we always wish came in our size (some do!).
 Tasty and tropical, these are some of the sharpest Mandarin collar shirts we’ve seen for little guys.
 Plus, check out the tiny rompers, pretty cheongsams and flutter sleeves.

-6. Little Qipao
+18. Little Qipao

 This online boutique stocks cheongsams all year round.
 Using beautiful patterns and colours, you’ll be able to find something pretty spesh for girls up to age 14.
 And, if you have a little one, rompers and toddler dresses bring major cuteness.
 Also, check out the ‘Kung Fu’ tops in fun fabrics and cute Mandarin collar shirts for young boys aged two to 10.
 Psst, there are collections for the grown-ups, too!

-8. Luna & Moon
+20. Luna & Moon

-12. Little Kooma
+22. Little Kooma

 Not planning to splurge on new clothes?
 We recommend shopping at Little Kooma.
 There’s a good selection of kids’ apparel inspired by traditional Chinese culture in a variety of colours and designs.
 The boys can dress up in the totally adorable cheongsam set, while the girls will look beautiful in the cheongsam dress.

-16. Moley Apparels
+23. Moley Apparels

 Stand out from the visiting pack with clothes featuring the lotus motif courtesy of Moley Apparels.
 You’ll also be in full bloom when you don the pieces for this year’s lunar new year celebrations.
 Have a bub in the family?
-There are rompers with the lotus print, so the tiny one can match with everyone else too.
+There are rompers with the lotus print so that the tiny one can match with everyone else too.